wp-plugins/soundcloud-is-gold/readme.txt

 == Upgrade Notice ==

+= 2.2 =
+Widget Update!
+Display latest and random track, favorites or sets for one user, multiple users or random users.
+Perfect for labels, collectives, festivals and schizophrenic artists.

 = 2.1 =
 New widget to display a user's latest track.
 New "user" argument for the shortcode to display user's latest track.